johannesvollmer/exrs/README.md

 lto = true
 ```

-The master branch of this repository is always an up-to-date version.
+The master branch of this repository is always an up-to-date version,
+so you could also link the github repository master branch.

 ### Example